City · Spain · Europe

 Safety

-Valencia is generally considered a safe city for tourists, with a low crime rate compared to other major European cities.
-However, like any urban area, it is advisable to remain vigilant, especially in crowded places and public transport.
-Petty crimes such as pickpocketing can occur, particularly in tourist-heavy areas like the Old Town (La Vella) and around the Turia Gardens.
-It is recommended to keep valuables secure and be aware of your surroundings.
-The local police presence is visible, and emergency services are efficient.
-For the latest safety updates, check the official government travel advisories.
+Valencia is generally considered a safe city for tourists.
+The local authorities maintain a visible presence, and the city has a relatively low crime rate compared to other European metropolises.
+However, like any large city, it's wise to remain vigilant, especially in crowded areas and public transport.
+Petty crimes such as pickpocketing can occur, particularly in tourist hotspots.
+It is also recommended to stay aware of your surroundings and keep an eye on your belongings.
+For the latest safety updates, consult official government travel advisories and local news sources.

 Practical Tips